countchrisdo/connect-four/README.md

 ## Gameplay
 ### Objective
 *Connect four* of your game pieces vertically, horizontally, or diagonally before the other player does so.
+POWEr

 ### How to play?
 [Click here](https://countchrisdo.github.io/connect-four)